 Lefkada is another simple WordPress theme that gradually unfolds.
 A very impactful video header makes an instant first impression but as soon as you scroll past it, white space takes over allowing you to relax and enjoy the page.

-The design uses a blue palette that suits the travel niche.
+The design uses a blue palette that suits travel websites.
 There is a mix of images, graphics and simple page elements that work well while the orange buttons stand out for all the right reasons.